choltz/blog/content/blog/building-a-functional-composition-library-in-ruby-part-2.md

     )
   )
 )

-assert_equal "This is an example of text.
-It has formatting issues", results
 ```
 Ok that looks pretty terrible.
 I formatted the composition call in an indented hierarchy to illustrate a couple points: